 Renamed Mercedes-Ilmor Ltd in 2002, the company became a wholly owned subsidiary of Daimler AG in 2005, operating under the name of Mercedes-Benz High Performance Engines Ltd.

 Today, Brixworth is a state-of-the-art technology campus where around 700 talented people work on engines and powertrains for Formula One, Formula E and high-performance hybrid road cars.
-For the Formula One project, the team at Brixworth designs, manufactures and tests the Hybrid Power Units for the Mercedes works team as well as customer teams Williams Racing and Racing Point.
+For the Formula One project, the team at Brixworth designs, manufactures and tests the Hybrid Power Units for the Mercedes works team as well as customer teams Williams Racing, Aston Martin Cognizant Formula One Team and McLaren F1 Team.